Living in Argentina

 Those who want to rent their own furnished apartment will need considerably more and should prepare to spend around US$600-950 for a studio or one bedroom plus a deposit of equal value and other fees.

-If you plan to eat in the most fashionable restaurants every night, take weekend trips to Mendoza and Punte del Este, own a car (or always take cabs), get a little nip and tuck here and there and live in a beautiful classic building overlooking the city, could spend up to US$ 3,000-4,000 per month and enjoy it immensely.
+If you plan to eat in the most fashionable restaurants every night, take weekend trips to Mendoza and Punte del Este, own a car (or always take cabs), get a little nip and tuck here and there and live in a beautiful classic building overlooking the city, could spend up to US$ 3,000-4,000 per month and enjoy yourself immensely.

 • Can I make a living teaching English there?

 Make a living?
-If it’s your only source of income you will be earning in the heavily devalued peso, so it is a bit of a challenge unless you stay a while and really work it.
+If it’s your only source of income you will be earning in the heavily devalued peso, so it is a bit of a challenge unless you stay a while and work it.

 Look at teaching English locally in person more as a short-term way to make a modest income — only the most dedicated people seem to have the wherewithal to make it a profession in Buenos Aires.
-In other areas of the country, such as Patagonia, Mendoza, or Cordoba, where costs are lower and there are less native English speakers, it is more viable as a full-time job.

-These days, many foreigners in Argentina are finding financial leverage by teaching English online via Skype.
-There is a huge market for native English speakers to teach Chinese children English online and the pay is about $15-20 per hour, which is a very good wage in Argentina.
-Now that the Blue dollar has returned, these online teachers are able to pay the bills teaching only teach a few classes a day.
+There is a huge market for native English speakers to teach Chinese children English online with company’s such as VIP Kids and the pay is about $15-20 per hour, which is a good wage in Argentina.

 See: